Muránska Lehota: Population

+As of 2023, about 15% of inhabitants are children under 14 and 16% are senior over 65.
+According to the 2021 census, about 10% of residents have a collage degree.
+80% of villagers are Roman Catholics, 5% Protestants and 12% subscribe to no religious belief.

 Transportation

 The village is connected via a road with a nearby village of Muráň and the small town of Tisovec.
 There is also a bus line connecting the towns of Tisovec and Revúca, which crosses Muránska Lehota and Muráň.
 The Muráň village is also reachable in about 30 minutes on foot through a forest trail crossing the Príslop hill.
 This trail is a part of marked hiking trail no. 0914.